tomjoht/learnapidoc/_docs/rest_api_specifications/swagger_ui/pubapis_combine_swagger_and_guide.md

 In fact, importing or reading a OpenAPI specification document is almost becoming a standard among API doc tools.
 Putting your content in the OpenAPI spec format allows you to separate your content from the presentation layer, instantly taking advantage of any new API tooling or platform that can parse the spec.

-## Option 2: Read the OpenAPI specification document
+## Option 3: Parse the OpenAPI specification document

 If you're using a tool such as Jekyll, which incorporates a scripting language called Liquid, you can read the OpenAPI specification document.
 It is, after all, just YAML syntax.
 For example, you could use a `for` loop to iterate through the OpenAPI spec values.
 Here's a code sample.
 In this example, the Swagger.yml file is stored inside Jekyll's \_data directory.